deejaygraham/married-to-the-mob-talk/notes.md

-# Equipment
+## Equipment

   - Whiteboard or pen and paper.
 Issues will arise and you need to be able to park them so you can come back (David Allen - you brain is for having ideas not for storing them).

-# Directing the Driver
+## Directing the Driver

 Talk at the highest level of abstraction the person can understand.
 Concepts, programming constructs, down to syntax and punctuation if needed.
 Usually beginners in a language won't stay that way for long once they have seen enough people type and have practiced themselves.
 Talk about line numbers

-Talk about line numbers

-# Remote working

-Mobbing remotely, just google hangouts, even done it via github where we can remotely change a doc in browser and have online build and test using Travis CI or similar.

 # dojo

 Emily Bache Randori style dojoing

 ## Remoting

-We do some remote work which just sometimes means the person remote is only ever a navigator and never a typist because of lag in the network but I have done some mobbing where we are working with Github and using the web interface to check in code directly in browser then using
+We do some remote work with telepresence or google hangouts which just sometimes means the person remote is only ever a navigator and never a typist because of lag in the network but I have done some mobbing where we are working with Github and using the web interface to check in code directly in browser then using online build and test tools like Travis CI.

-# Fail
+## Fail

 Not everything is suitable for a mob.
 Repetitive tasks where you wnat to just put on headphones and crunch through it.
 Admin tasks.
 Lengthy testing tasks, is it possible to automate and have it be faster next time?